Llorenç Matamala i Piñol

 St. George Killing the Dragon in the Casa de los Botines.

 Llorenç Matamala i Piñol (1856–1925) was a Spanish Catalan sculptor.

 Matamala was born in Vila de Gràcia, a quarter of Barcelona.
 He collaborated with sculptor Joan Flotats on the sculpture decoration of the Parc de la Ciutadella.
-He was also a friend and collaborator of architect Antoni Gaudí, collaborating with him in the decoration of the Sagrada Família and the Casa de los Botines.
+He was also a friend and collaborator of architect Antoni Gaudí, working together on the Parc de la Ciutadella.
+They also collaborated with him in the decoration of the Sagrada Família and the Casa de los Botines.

 His son, Joan Matamala i Flotats, was also a sculptor.

 Matamala died in Barcelona in 1925.